 Send an email to IndustryRelations@oeb.ca.
 Learn more about what information you should provide to allow us to respond more quickly.
 As we’re working remotely, our responses may take a little longer.
 Thank you for your understanding.

 - As a result of the COVID-19 pandemic, the courts and other administrative agencies have started to conduct virtual hearings.
 The OEB is beginning to take steps to ensure that we are ready to hold virtual oral hearings, in the event it becomes necessary to do so.
 As we start to plan for conducting virtual hearings, we are seeking feedback from our stakeholders.
 For more information, see our consultation webpage.

-- To support the implementation of the government’s new COVID-19 Energy Assistance Program (CEAP), on June 16, 2020, the OEB issued a Decision and Order amending the licences of electricity distributors and unit sub-meter providers to require them to deliver CEAP to their eligible customers.
+- To support the implementation of the government’s new COVID-19 Energy Assistance Program (CEAP), on June 16, 2020, the OEB amended the licences of electricity distributors and unit sub-meter providers to require them to deliver CEAP to their eligible customers.
 The OEB also issued letters to four natural gas distributors setting out its expectations for their delivering CEAP to residential gas customers.
 The program launched on July 13, 2020.
 For more information, see our CEAP program webpage.
 On August 7, 2020, the OEB took a similar approach in enabling the implementation of CEAP for Small Business (CEAP-SB).
 For more information, see our CEAP-SB program webpage.

 - The OEB offered distributors whose rates would normally change May 1, 2020, the option to postpone the implementation of the rate change to November 1, 2020.
 This is in recognition that, while the COVID-19 emergency is having profound provincewide impacts, each distributor has its own unique circumstances that need to be factored in to a decision about what is in the best interests of customers in the immediate and longer term.
 For more information, see our April 16, 2020 letter.